Last updated on February 11th, 2023

-I was introduced to Iron Vegan in early 2016 and haven’t looked back.
+I was introduced to Iron Vegan in early 2016.
 Their Athlete’s Blend is certified vegan, gluten-free and kosher and is designed to aggressively support the needs of the most ambitious athletes.

 No, you don’t have to be vegan to use Iron Vegan.
 I’m not vegan.
-I simply adopt a more plant-based way of eating to fuel my performance as an athlete and I do not eat dairy (which rules out whey and casein).
-I also do not use any soy protein products.
+I simply adopt a more plant-based way of eating to fuel my performance as an athlete, and I do not eat dairy (which rules out whey and casein).

 There are no questionable ingredients in Iron Vegan products.
 There are no sugars hidden under other names such as maltodextrin, maltose, dextrin, sucrose, fructose etc. With just 1 gram of sugar per scoop and ingredients I can trust as a Certified Holistic Nutritionist, Iron Vegan is a product I can recommend to my clients.